Financial and Health Benefits of Saving Pennies

 If you haven't got a ha' penny, then God bless you

-When you hear this song the ord seems to be pronounced as hay penny, but is actually ha penny or a halfpenny.
+When you hear this song the word seems to be pronounced as hay penny but is actually ha penny or a halfpenny.
 This was associated with the very poorest in the land.
 People of means did not desire to use the same coin as the least among them. don't let this deter you because pennies have another function.
-They allow you to purchase items with correct change, so you don't have to break a larger bill.
+They allow you to purchase items with the correct change, so you don't have to break a larger bill.

 Find a penny pick it up

 I have noticed as I walk that I can always count on finding a penny or two.
 One day I was about a block from home and there were a large number of shiny copper coins in the middle of the street.
 I picked them up and hen I counted there were 28.
 Someone obviously dropped them, probably when getting out of a vehicle, but no one could have left 28 quarters or dollar bills on the ground.
 Since then I have made it a mission to pick up all the pennies I find and put them in a jar.
 I have even on occasion gone to the local convenience store and paid for purchase under $1.00 entirely with pennies.
 I have seen others do the same and both customers and clerks often roll their eyes as if pennies should be shunned.

 One man's trash is another man's treasure

 Saving copper coins can truly be considered as pennies from heaven when you appreciate their true value.
 While others see one cent coins as a nuisance, you can be blessed to find the hidden treasure of their true value.
 Instead of walking by pennies pick them up and put them in a jar.
 Once the jar is full you can take them to a change machine that can e found in Kroger stores and exchange them for paper money.
 You can also get the paper penny holders from your financial institution that hold 50 of the coins.
 Save them to give to children or grandchildren or cash them in in a time of need.
 I recall family members who had saved ten or twenty dollars worth of pennies they took to the bank.
 You could even use it to open an account for a young child in your family.